rifdazahra/madani-hospitality/_properties/madani-tiny-house.md

 - 5 km from Universitas Islam Indonesia (UII)

 The neighborhood features local markets and minimarkets within walking distance, allowing you to experience authentic local life during your stay.

+## Sustainability Features

+Our Tiny House embodies our commitment to sustainable living:

+- Small ecological footprint by design
+- Energy-efficient LED lighting and appliances
+- Segregated waste bins for organic, non-organic, and recyclable materials
+- Organic waste recycling through our chicken farm and composting system
+- Rainwater harvesting system for garden irrigation
+- Eco-friendly, locally-sourced toiletries
+- Sustainable building materials used in construction
+- Solar-powered outdoor lighting

+The tiny house concept itself promotes environmental consciousness, demonstrating that comfortable living is possible in a smaller, more resource-efficient space.

 ## Additional Services